Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Approximating the Stochastic Shortest Path Problem

 \subsection{Sampling From the Past and Delayed Queue Analysis}

-It remains to be seen how one can obtain the required i.i.d. samples without knowing the probability distribution for $\omega(t)$.
-One might consider an online computation that obtains the samples by stepping \emph{forward} in time.
-However, this requires a longer renewal interval to amortize the cost of learning the new samples, and hence creates additional congestion in the actual (delay-unconstrained) queues and in the virtual queues.
-In this subsection, we describe a technique that uses \emph{previous} samples of the $\omega(\tau)$ values.
-This method maintains smaller renewal intervals and hence smaller bounds on the queues we are stabilizing.
+It remains to be seen how one can obtain the required i.i.d. samples without knowing the probability distribution for $\omega$.
+In this subsection, we describe a technique that uses previous samples of the $\omega(\tau)$ values.